At a Glance

 ✨Tip Number 2

-Network with professionals in the financial sector.
-Attend industry events or join online forums to connect with current Paraplanners or financial advisers.
-This can provide insights into the role and may even lead to referrals.
+Network with professionals in the financial services sector.
+Attend industry events or join online forums to connect with current Paraplanners or financial advisers who can provide insights and potentially refer you to opportunities.

 ✨Tip Number 3

-Demonstrate your eagerness to learn by seeking out relevant courses or certifications related to financial services.
-Even if you don’t have direct experience, showing initiative in your professional development can set you apart.
+Demonstrate your eagerness to learn by seeking out relevant courses or certifications related to financial planning.
+This shows initiative and a commitment to your professional development, which is highly valued in this role.

 ✨Tip Number 4

-Prepare for the interview by practising common questions related to client support and financial analysis.
-Be ready to discuss how your skills in communication and organisation can contribute to the team’s success.
+Prepare for the interview by practising common questions related to client support and financial services.
+Be ready to discuss how your skills align with the requirements of the Trainee Paraplanner position and how you can contribute to the team.

 We think you need these skills to ace Trainee Paraplanner (Hartley)